Electrical Hazards at Construction Sites

 If a worker is injured as a result of an electrical hazard, the treatment needed for a shock or burn injury may prove extremely expensive.
 However, that injured individual may be able to sue for financial coverage for these costs.

 An injury caused by an electrical hazard at work may leave you with long-term financial concerns due to expensive medical treatment costs.
 Fortunately, compensation may be available.
-To discuss how we may be able to assist you with your claim, contact a New York personal injury attorney of Hach & Rose, LLP, by calling (212) 779-0057 today.
+At Hach & Rose, LLP, our experienced construction accident lawyers will fight to obtain the compensation you deserve following an electrical accident.
+Speak with one of our experienced attorneys today at (212) 779-0057.